akshaykalia-chd/Px-Rack/README.md

 | 2-Node | 300mm | 248mm | 375mm |
 | 4-Node | 300mm | 248mm | 750mm (also fits a full-width 1U switch/router) |

-### Px-Rack vs Standard 1U/2U Rack Servers
+### PX-Rack vs Standard 1U/2U Rack Servers

-- **Compute density**: Px-Rack 4-Node = 4 independent Mini-ITX nodes vs 1 dual-socket board in a typical 1U/2U server
+- **Compute density**: PX-Rack 4-Node = 4 independent Mini-ITX nodes vs 1 dual-socket board in a typical 1U/2U server
-- **Cooling**: Px-Rack runs 8x 120mm fans, push-pull, at fixed full speed at all times (no fan curve) vs small high-RPM fans in 1U / larger slower fans in 2U that usually ramp with load
+- **Cooling**: PX-Rack runs 8x 120mm fans, push-pull, at fixed full speed at all times (no fan curve) vs small high-RPM fans in 1U / larger slower fans in 2U that usually ramp with load
 - **Noise, system off**: baseline room noise vs ~25 dBA idle (1U, e.g. Dell PowerEdge R630) / ~30–40 dBA idle (2U)
-- **Noise, system running**: Px-Rack ~78 dB (constant, since fans never throttle down) vs 1U servers commonly high-70s to 90+ dB under full load ("jet engine" fan spin-up is a known 1U trait), 2U servers ~38–65 dB (2U is almost always the quieter class)
+- **Noise, system running**: PX-Rack ~78 dB (constant, since fans never throttle down) vs 1U servers commonly high-70s to 90+ dB under full load ("jet engine" fan spin-up is a known 1U trait), 2U servers ~38–65 dB (2U is almost always the quieter class)

 Is 78 dB loud for server gear?
 Not particularly — it lands squarely inside the range enterprise 1U servers reach under full thermal load.
-It's louder than a 2U server, but that's expected: Px-Rack is doing 1U-style airflow work across 4 independent nodes, not one, and its fans run at fixed full speed continuously rather than ramping with load.
+It's louder than a 2U server, but that's expected: PX-Rack is doing 1U-style airflow work across 4 independent nodes, not one, and its fans run at fixed full speed continuously rather than ramping with load.

 _How it was measured:_ Google Pixel 8 Pro decibel-meter app, phone placed directly on top of the chassis, comparing system-off vs system-on.
 This is a near-field, single-device reading, not a calibrated sound meter at the standardized 1-meter bystander position vendor datasheets use — so it's a directional comparison, not a strict apples-to-apples one.
-If anything, the Px-Rack number likely reads a bit higher than an equivalent 1m measurement would.
+If anything, the PX-Rack number likely reads a bit higher than an equivalent 1m measurement would.

 ### Core Value Arguments

 1. **Integrated Power** — DeskPi gives you a bare cabinet with no power story; you run your own cables and figure out PDUs.
-Px-Rack aggregates all node power into one external connection: one plug in, cleaner cable runs, no external PDU needed.
+PX-Rack aggregates all node power into one external connection: one plug in, cleaner cable runs, no external PDU needed.
 2. **Purpose over generic** — DeskPi sells an empty cabinet designed for anything.
-Px-Rack's form factor, cable routing, and power topology are built specifically for Mini-ITX cluster nodes.
+PX-Rack's form factor, cable routing, and power topology are built specifically for Mini-ITX cluster nodes.
 3. **India-first, no import friction** — no customs, no 20–30% import duty, no 3–6 week shipping wait, no warranty risk from courier damage.
 Ships from Bengaluru.
 4. **Built for the homelab/VCF use case** — designed for Broadcom VMware Cloud Foundation multi-node lab deployments.
 5. **Open, modifiable, repairable** — every structural part is 3D-printable in ABS, PETG, or PLA.
 Broke a bracket?
 Print a new one in 2 hours.